kaviDS/diabwellness/README.md

 4. Create the conda environment:

-    Step 1: Install the Anaconda framework by using below link and Open the Anaconda Powershell Prompt.
+    Step 1: Install the Anaconda framework by using below link and Open the Anaconda Powershell Prompt: https://docs.anaconda.com/anaconda/install/windows/

-            https://docs.anaconda.com/anaconda/install/windows/

     Step 2: Run the command "conda env create -f " and give the path of the file "environment.yml".